dimitrinicolas/skeleton-screens-concept/README.md

 I did five [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights) tests on each version of the same example page: [the standard one without skeleton screens and with render-blocking CSS](https://dimitrinicolas.github.io/skeleton-screens-concept/index-without-skeleton-screens.html) and [the version with this concept](https://dimitrinicolas.github.io/skeleton-screens-concept).

-The Mobile score and First Contentful Paint time was always the same after each test.
+The Mobile score and First Contentful Paint time were always the same after each test.
 The version with skeleton screens got a 99% mobile score with 0,8 seconds for the First Contentful Paint.
 The standard version got a 97% mobile score with 2,2 seconds for the First Contentful Paint.